Salmanshahk/Email_Address_Validator.py/README.md

-# XLS TO XLSX
+# Email Address Validator

 ## Description
-This Python script that converts Microsoft Excel '.xls' file format into '.xlsx' file.
+This Python script that your given email address is valid or not.

 ## Languages or Frameworks Used
 This script requires [Python 3](https://www.python.org/downloads/) and library [pywin32](https://pypi.org/project/pywin32/).